junguler/how_to_m3u/README.md

 so we need to scrape each page twice, to keep things as smooth as possible and not overburden the server lets first save each page as a local copy, get the title, then the stream link and alternate them to have a proper `m3u` playlist

-i will call this temporary file `mep1`, lets also append another `A` to the output text files to know which one is which
+i will call this temporary file `mep1`, lets also append another `A` prefix to the output text files to know which one is which

 ```
 for i in A-*.txt ; do for j in $(cat $i) ; do curl -s https://thenonstopradio.com/radio/$j > mep1 ; cat mep1 | htmlq -t h1 | awk '{print "#EXTINF:-1,"$0}' >> A$i ; cat mep1 | grep -oP 'data-audio-url="\K[^"]+' | awk NF | head -n 1 | sed 's|https://thenonstopradio.com/play?url=||g' | sed 's/\;//g' | sed '/^$/d' >> A$i ; echo -e "$i - $j" ; done ; done
 ```

-there is quite a lot going on so unpack it:
+there is quite a lot going on so lets unpack it:

 `for i in A-*.txt` find the text files starting with `A-` these are the genre, country, language and network names